nhsengland/it-standards/euc/windows-10-standard-apps.md

 - Browsers

-  - Internet Explorer 11
+  - ~~Internet Explorer 11~~ This is now actively being retired
+  - Microsoft Edge
   - Google Chrome
   - Firefox

-  IE11 will be replaced by Microsoft Edge (Chromium) with enterprise mode configured to redirect sites known to need IE to use the built-in IE-mode.
+  IE11 will be replaced by Microsoft Edge (Chromium) with IE mode configured to redirect sites known to need IE to use the built-in IE-mode.
 It is possible that Chrome will then be removed.

 ## NHS Improvement specific